Alter Ego: Nathaniel "Nate" Richards

 - Prophetic Fallacy: Billy began scrying on his various futures in the multiverse, trying to guide himself to an ideal future by reuniting the Young Avengers, but he mostly just brings on anxiety attacks from the dark possibilities he sees and Teddy convinces him to stop this.
 Come the Deathshead series, he does follow one such path that would create a Young Avengers reunion- but it also trashes his and Teddy's apartment and nearly gets them both (and Kate Bishop) killed in the process.

-- Rainbow Lens: When he attempts to tell his parents that he has superpowers, they misunderstand and assume he's trying to come out to them, and tell him that they knew and that they accept him.
+- Rainbow Lens: In-Universe.
+When he attempts to tell his parents that he has superpowers, they misunderstand and assume he's trying to come out to them, and tell him that they knew and that they accept him.

 - Reality Warper: At his most dangerous.
 Loki even heavily implies to Hulkling that their meeting and relationship is a product of a subconscious use of his powers to give him his "dashing prince".
 On the other hand, this is Loki suggesting this, and he later admitted to manipulating everyone, so take it with a grain of salt.